Abdelhakk-khm/SightChallenge-IEEE-ISI-Ariana/README.md

 ### Prototype Folder

-- **Machine Model (Blender File)**: Contains the Blender file showcasing the design model of our innovative machine aimed at tackling water and power outages.
-      A housing for the power storage solution that's placed near residential buildings and can be accessed in case of a power outage
+- **Machine Model (Blender File)**: Contains the Blender file showcasing the design model of our innovative machine aimed at tackling water and power outages; A housing for the power storage solution that's placed near residential buildings and can be accessed in case of a power outage

 - **Application Design (Figma File)**: Includes the Figma file presenting the user interface and functionality of our proposed application.